Welcome to the Department of Industrial Relations

 Medical treatment information

 Doctors in California's workers' compensation system are required to provide evidence-based medical treatment.
-That means they must choose treatments proven to cure or relieve work-related injuries and illnesses.
-Those treatments are laid out in a set of guidelines that provide details on which treatments are effective for certain injuries, as well as how often the treatment should be given and for how long, among other things.
-The state of California has adopted a medical treatment utilization schedule (MTUS)-the formal name for the state's medical treatment guidelines-that includes the American College of Occupational and Environmental Medicine's (ACOEM) Practice Guidelines, Second Edition, plus guidelines for acupuncture.
-The Division of Workers' Compensation also has a committee that continuously evaluates new medical evidence about treatments and incorporates that evidence into its guidelines.
-Upcoming rulemaking on the MTUS will include chronic pain, elbow guidelines, postsurgical treatment guidelines and a new functional improvement report form
+That means they must choose treatments scientifically proven to cure or relieve work-related injuries and illnesses.
+Those treatments are laid out in a set of guidelines that provide details on which treatments are effective for certain injuries, as well as how often the treatment should be given (frequency), the extent of the treatment (intensity), and for how long (duration), among other things.

 Additionally, employers are required to have a program called utilization review (UR).
 UR was implemented as a way to confirm the treating physician's plan for the injured worker is medically sound.
 To ensure prompt and effective medical treatment is provided to injured workers, UR must be completed within strict timelines.
 Claims administrators who don't meet the timelines or the criteria for a proper UR program are subject to audits and penalties.
 Injured workers, attorneys, medical providers or others who find that UR is not being done according to the regulations can file a complaint with the DWC.